 For the 2023 CA Dashboard, the SCCOE received the lowest performance level indicator for chronic absenteeism.
-The SCCOE has incorporated action items in the Local Control Accountability Plan (LCAP) to address chronic absenteeism and improve student attendance through engagement for all programs.
+The SCCOE also received a lowest performing level for Suspension rate of the student sub group students with disabilities and low performing level for College and Career Indicator for student subgroups of socioeconomically disadvantaged and Hispanic students.
+The SCCOE has incorporated action items in the Local Control Accountability Plan (LCAP) to address chronic absenteeism, suspension rate of students with disabilities and College and Career Indicators for Hispanic and socioeconomically disadvantaged students.
+Goals and actions to improve student attendance through engagement for all programs was also incorporated in the LCAP.